 With 140 neighbourhoods, Toronto real estate can be difficult to navigate.
 Finding the right community to raise a family in can be even more confusing.
 The location you choose will determine the foundation for future memories and friendships.
 You want nothing but the best for your kids, and finding the right home in the right neighbourhood is the first step toward reaching your goal.

-Below, you will find a list of neighbourhoods in Toronto that are the most ideal for raising a family.
+Below, you will find a list of ideal family-friendly neighbourhoods in Toronto.

 Located along Eglinton Avenue West, Allenby has many popular shops geared toward families with young children.
 It is also home to Allenby Public School, which has an excellent reputation for its French immersion program for students in grades one through six.
 Allenby also has many recreational options, including the North Toronto Memorial Community Recreation Centre, which features an indoor and outdoor pool, a walking track, aerobic and weight rooms, and two tennis courts that are used as artificial rinks in the wintertime.
 The centre is also conveniently located next to Eglinton Park, which has a wading pool, a baseball diamond, and a sports field.
 The Beltline Trail is also close by, offering seven kilometres of leisure and exercise paths that traverse throughout the central part of the city.